Ringrev/rustiki/README.md

 Authors: Joachim Hauso Amundsen, Linda Gjerde Hageselle, Jenny Skjeret Valderhaug.

 ## Description
-This open-source project is a wiki framework for Rust programmers.
+The open-source project Rustiki is a wiki framework for Rust programmers.
 The project is built using the Rust fullstack framework [MoonZoon](https://github.com/MoonZoon/MoonZoon).
-This wiki framework makes it possible to get a wiki up and running without having to build the entire underlying structure.
+The project Rustiki makes it possible to get a wiki up and running without having to build the entire underlying structure.
+Feel free to use Rustiki whether that's because you want Rust a project to play around with, or because you need a wiki.
+If you want to contribute to improvements/changes to Rustiki, then that's awesome!
+Feel free to discuss ideas for changes via issues too!

 ## Motivation
-The project was a bachelor's assignment at Norwegian University of Science and Technology in Ålesund, Norway.
+The project was a bachelor's assignment at the Norwegian University of Science and Technology in Ålesund, Norway.
-The project was given by the local business Ringrev to engage students in the Rust and MoonZoon community.
+The project was given by Ringrev (owner of this repo) to engage students in the Rust and MoonZoon community.
 The goal was to develop a wiki framework in Rust to provide a place to share knowledge for Rust developers, and turn it into an open-source project to further develop and expand with the development of the MoonZoon framework.
 We hope this project can serve as a stepping stone for novice Rust developers.